pinkpong111/network-architecture-theory/README.md

 ### 2.0 Why Four Types: The Discretization Argument

-Before defining the four data types, it is worth addressing why the classification has exactly four categories — and why discrete classification is necessary at all.
+Before defining the four data types, it is worth addressing why the classification uses four categories — and why discrete classification is necessary at all.

 **The continuous processing problem**